Idle-Labs/idle-contracts/info_rebalance.md

 # Update:

-`nextSupplyInterestRate` now directly returns the net rate so there is no need to manually calculate the net rate
+`nextSupplyInterestRate` now directly returns the net rate so there is no need to manually calculate the net rate also `avgBorrowInterestRate` has been substituted with `protocolInterestRate` which now accounts for fees so the formula for Fulcrum (and the subsequent formula for the rebalance analytical solutions) are outdated now.

-`avgBorrowInterestRate` has been substituted with `protocolInterestRate` which now accounts for fees
+The iterative approach at the end of this file is still valid.

 ---